dop-xx-ray/config-generator/README.md

 # config-generator
-## This tool help you to generate Trojan-Vmess-Vless configs with different server names using a list of domains or ips
+## This tool help you to generate Trojan-Vmess-Vless configs with different server names using a list of domain or IP

 ## Usage
 ### list of IP or domain must separated by line breaks (\n or enter)